-As LoCAL continues to expand its global reach, more than 100 local governments are expected to join in 2017 and make use of the mechanism, thereby enabling more poor people to benefit from this new type of access to climate finance and the adaptation investments that follow.
+As LoCAL continues to expand its global reach, more local governments are expected to join in 2018 and make use of the mechanism, thereby enabling more poor people to benefit from this new type of access to climate finance and the adaptation investments that follow.

 More LDCs have expressed their interest and are preparing to join LoCAL, as it offers them a proven and scalable means to channel climate finance effectively and transparently to the people most in need.